Food Tech

 Food Tech companies account for a tiny part of the agrifood industry but they have become the sector's vanguard.
 Some of these startups are even quoted on the United States Nasdaq technological stock market, such as Beyond Meat with its famous laboratory vegetable hamburger that has been financed by, among others, such renowned names as Bill Gates, the co-founder of Microsoft, and the actor Leonardo Di Caprio.

 The potential of the Food Tech startups even convinces market analysts.
-Platforms such as Research and Markets offer studies including the Global Food Tech Market Analysis & Forecast 2016-2022 that estimate the sector's total value will be over 250 billion dollars in 2022 thanks partly to the popularisation of electronic commerce, the growth of the internet and the penetration of smartphones.
+Platforms such as Research and Markets offer studies including the Global Food Tech Market Analysis & Forecast 2024-2032 that estimate the sector's a total value of $293.54 billion in 2024 and predicts that by 2032 it will reach $444.35 billion, all thanks partly to the popularisation of electronic commerce, the growth of the internet and the penetration of smartphones.

 SEE INFOGRAPHIC: The foods of the future [PDF] External link, opens in new window.